Young and Old

 From the moss covered lava fields in the southwest, through the barren highlands in the centre, to the soaring fjords in the northwest, a drive around Iceland will attest to the great diversity of landscape, which changes with every turn in the road, and of course with every changing season, each with its own charm.

-Icelandic customs and traditions are inspired by centuries long insular existence and a curious mixture of pagan influence on a Christian religion.
-Icelandic folk tales are ripe with mysticism, ghosts and elves and trolls, and further shaped by the natural forces and a taxing environment.
+Icelandic customs and traditions are inspired by centuries long insular existence, and a curious mixture of pagan influence on a Christian religion.
+Icelandic folk tales are ripe with mysticism, ghosts, elves, and trolls, and further shaped by the natural forces and a taxing environment.

 Iceland was the last country in Europe to be settled.
 To this day, it is one of the most sparsely populated countries in the world.
 Located in the middle of the North Atlantic, Iceland was settled by emigrants from Scandinavia and the British Isles in the tenth century.
 Due to Iceland's geographical location, it was mostly outside the influence of contemporary culture in Europe and America, until the late nineteenth century.